Prove Your Defenses Stop What Attackers Actually Do

 Human Expertise Over Raw Knowledge

 AI can explain how a TTP works.
 It can generate exploit code.
 It can summarize threat intelligence.
-What it cannot do is bring the judgment to know when a technique matters, why an adversary would choose it over alternatives, what behaviors typically follow, and which attack paths align with specific threat actor profiles.
+What it cannot do is bring the judgment to know when a technique matters, why an adversary would choose it, and what behaviors follow.

 Join The Waitlist